philgyford/col-scraper/README.md

     pip install -f requirements.txt

+This is currently focused on the Register of Interests data, and only fetches a small amount of general data about Members.
+It could fetch more, such as contact details, committee appointments, etc.

 ## Fetching the JSON data

 The JSON data is included here, but to re-fetch it, or start from scratch: